MD vs. DO: Differences & Similarities

 Table of Contents

-DO vs. MD: A DO (Doctor of Osteopathic Medicine) and an MD (Doctor of Medicine) approach treatment, education, and medical training differently.
-They also have different types of licensing exams.
+DO vs. MD: A DO (Doctor of Osteopathic Medicine) and an MD (Doctor of Medicine) are both physicians who can practice medicine in the United States, but they approach treatment, education, and medical training slightly differently.

-The difference between an MDs and a DOs is their philosophical approach to patient care.
+From a patient perspective, the main difference between an MD and a DO is their philosophical approach to patient care.

 MDs practice allopathic medicine, the classical form of medicine focused on diagnosing and treating human diseases.